 The aim of this article

-About the first community in Jerusalem, which came to existence after Peter’s sermon at Pentecost we can read the following:
+The first church in Jerusalem, which came into existence after Peter’s sermon at Pentecost, is described in the following words:

 If, therefore, the whole church comes together and all speak in tongues, and outsiders or unbelievers enter, will they not say that you are out of your minds?
 But if all prophesy, and an unbeliever or outsider enters, he is convicted by all, he is called to account by all, the secrets of his heart are disclosed, and so, falling on his face, he will worship God and declare that God is really among you.
 (1 Corinthians 14:23-25)

-The whole community endeavoured that the “visitor” would understand what he had to repent from.
-This process was in one case shorter and in another case longer.
-If, however, the “visitor” did not want to convert by hearing the assessment of the Christians, there was obviously no base to baptise him.
-Nor did he join or take part in the fellowship.
+The whole church endeavoured to help the newcomer to understand what he had to repent of.
+Sometimes this process was quicker and in other cases it took longer.
+If, however, the newcomer did not want to repent after hearing the assessment of the Christians, there was obviously no base to baptise him, nor did he join or take part in the fellowship.

 Now when Simon saw that the Spirit was given through the laying on of the apostles’ hands, he offered them money, saying, “Give me this power also, so that anyone on whom I lay my hands may receive the Holy Spirit.”
 But Peter said to him, “May your silver perish with you, because you thought you could obtain the gift of God with money!
 You have neither part nor lot in this matter, for your heart is not right before God.
 Repent, therefore, of this wickedness of yours, and pray to the Lord that, if possible, the intent of your heart may be forgiven you.
 For I see that you are in the gall of bitterness and in the bond of iniquity.”
 And Simon answered, “Pray for me to the Lord, that nothing of what you have said may come upon me.”
 (Acts 8:18-24)

-We see a similarly strict acting also in such cases when some men slipped in the community, who lived or thought in a different way to what Jesus and the apostles taught.
+We see a similarly strict assessment in such cases when some men who lived or thought in a different way to what Jesus and the apostles taught slipped into the church.

 For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.
 (Jude 4)

-If a member of the church sinned in such a way that he became unworthy of the fellowship with the saints and he did not want to change from his sins in spite of repeated help and admonitions, the community ceased the fellowship with him: excluded him.
-This was based on Jesus’ command:
+If a member of the church sinned in a way that made him become unworthy of the fellowship with the saints and he did not want to turn from his sins in spite of the patient help and repeated admonitions of his brothers, the church ceased having fellowship with him: he was excluded.
+This was based on Jesus’ commandment:

-If your brother sins against you, go and tell him his fault, between you and him alone.
-If he listens to you, you have gained your brother.
-But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
-If he refuses to listen to them, tell it to the church.
-And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
-Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
-(Matthew 18:15–18)
+If your brother or sister sins, go and point out their fault, just between the two of you.
+If they listen to you, you have won them over.
+But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
+If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
+Truly I tell you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+(Matthew 18:15-18 NIV)

-Concerning treating someone like a Gentile or a tax collector it ought to be remarked that the Jews did not have fellowship with Gentiles because they considered them as unclean (Acts 10:28).
-They thought in a similar way also about the greedy tax collectors, who compromised with the Romans (Matthew 9:10–11).
-This categorical rejection was not correct, yet this was the Jewish practice.
-Jesus bases on this fact showing what the real sense of separation is: the reason for it should not be the social or national state of the other one but the fact that he does not accept help and wants to remain in his sin.
+The Jews did not have fellowship with Gentiles because they considered them unclean (see Acts 10:28).
+They treated tax collectors in a similar way because they compromised with the Romans (Matthew 9:10-11).
+This categorical rejection was not right, yet this was the Jewish practice.
+Jesus refers to this practice but shows that the reason for separation should not be someone’s social status or nationality, but his refusal to accept the help and correction his brothers and sisters repeatedly tried giving him, choosing instead to remain in his sin.